Unacceptable Behaviour Statement

 Amended SPFL Rules for Ground Safety and behaviour at Matches

-Elgin City Football Club has a duty to ensure that its players, officials, supporters and any other person connected with the club does not engage in any conduct deemed unacceptable under these rules.
-This applies both on the occasion of an official match at our home stadium or at official away matches played by the Club.
-It also includes the content of postings on social media sites such as Facebook and Twitter.
+In accordance with the above rules, Elgin City Football Club has a duty to ensure that its players, officials, supporters and any other person connected with the club do not engage in any conduct deemed unacceptable under these rules.
+This applies both on an official match at our home stadium or at official away matches played by the Club.

 The definition of unacceptable conduct covers conduct which is violent and/or disorderly.

-Conduct which is designed to stir up or sustain hatred or ill will against a group of persons based on their membership or presumed membership of the following categories of defined groups:-
+Conduct which is designed to stir up or sustain hatred or ill will against a group of persons based on their membership or presumed membership of the following categories of defined groups:

-3. The display of written or other visual material which is threatening, abusive or insulting.
+- the display of written or other visual display which is threatening, abusive or insulting.

 Any Elgin City official, employee or other person connected with the Club who engages in such behaviour will be dealt with under the Club’s internal disciplinary procedures.

-Any supporter who engages in such behaviour will be liable for sanctions imposed by the Club which could include withdrawal of season ticket, exclusion from future Elgin City matches or in the event of serious and/or persistent offending, an application being made towards obtaining a football banning order.
+Any supporter who engages in such behaviour will be liable for sanctions imposed by the Club which could include withdrawal of season ticket, exclusion from future Elgin City matches or in the event of persistent offending, a lifetime ban from the Club.